High-level overview of active filters in RiskSense.

 There are two methods to determine if active filters are applied to your current data set.

-Active Filter Bar: When filters are applied to a data set, they appear in the active filter bar next to the page breadcrumbs.
-This bar indicates that the data set is being filtered by the provided criteria.
+Active Filter Bar: When filters are applied to a data set, they appear next to the page breadcrumbs in the active filter bar.
+This bar indicates that the provided criteria are filtering the data set.
 To remove a filter criterion, click the X button next to the filter criterion you want to remove.
 If this filter bar is not present, filters are not applied to the current data set.